 Spring Semester: MGMT 8200: Commercialization of Life Science Innovations is open to all MU graduate students.
 Students enrolled in this course join innovative researchers in Coulter Boot Camp where students and researchers work together to confirm that the researcher’s innovation 1) solves an important unmet clinical need and 2) represents a viable business opportunity.

 Students learn the principles of biomedical commercialization while helping move an actual MU innovation closer to market.
 With students helping build the business case for why their project should receive a Coulter Award, the researcher inventors are able to make a more competitive pitch for Coulter funding.
-The result is a win-win for both students and researchers.

 By the end of Boot Camp, the teams pitch their project to the Coulter Oversight Committee, a group of industry representatives, investors, clinicians and academic researchers that selects the projects that will receive Coulter Awards.
 Coulter Awards include non-dilutive funding as well as project management oversight, custom marketing, regulatory and reimbursement support, and introductions to potential customers, partners and investors.
 The typical Coulter award is $100,000.
 The Coulter Program awards approximately $500,000/year.